PokemonAutomation/ComputerControl/Wiki/Hardware/ArduinoLeonardo.md

 # Hardware - Arduino Leonardo

-This section covers the required hardware for users who have the rduino Leonardo.
+This section covers the required hardware for users who have the Arduino Leonardo.

 <img src="images/leonardo.jpg" height="600">